punktDe/ansible-proserver-nginx/README.md

 # apache-prosever-nginx
-An nsible role that sets up the Nginx web server on a Proserver.
+An Ansible role that sets up the Nginx web server on a Proserver.

 ## Dependencies
 [ansible-proserver-dehydrated](https://github.com/punktDe/ansible-proserver-dehydrated) is required to manage HTTPS certificates